Rinandroide/rinoai-videosynth/README.md

 ---

+## DEDICATED GPU OPTIMIZATION (NVIDIA RTX / RADEON RX)
+If you are using a powerful graphics card (e.g., NVIDIA RTX or AMD Radeon series), go to the "6.
+PERFORMANCE AND RENDERING" section of the control panel, uncheck "High Performance Mode," and set the "Resolution Scale" to the maximum (1.0 / 100%) to unlock maximum fractal octave depth, ray-marched shadows, and full native-resolution Ambient Occlusion.

+---

 ## 🚀 Download & Installation

 Standalone setup packages are distributed via GitHub Releases. **No compilation or additional runtimes required.**